dakom/fl-matrix/docs/API.md

 All functions are unary and are therefore called like `foo (bar) (baz)`.
 For example, creating an empty Matrix of 4 columns by 3 rows is `emptyMatrix (4) (3)`

-Every function is available as a generic function and, for convenience, as a method on a created Matrix object.
-For the sake of brevity they are listed here in their method form

-### Top-level (no method version, except for identity)
+### Top-level
 * **emptyMatrix** :: (nCols: number) => (nRows: number) => Matrix;
   * Create an empty matrix
 * **matrixFromElements** :: (nCols: number) => (nRows: number) => (elements: Float32Array) => Matrix;
   * Create a matrix from data
 * **identityMatrix** : (nCols: number) => (nRows: number) => Matrix;
   * Create an identity matrix

+The following functions are available as a generic function and, for convenience, as a method on a created Matrix object.

+For the sake of brevity they are listed here only in their method form:

 ### Fantasy-land compatible transformations
 * **compose** :: (other: any) => Matrix;